 - Technology can be a friend.

 Today, technology has integrated itself into our everyday lives.
-The use of a personal computer, smart phones, smart TVs, social media, collaboration tools, and communication applications, has us surrounded by digital activity.
+The use of a personal computer, smartphones, smart TVs, social media, collaboration tools, and communication applications, has us surrounded by digital activity.
 But, there are those who have not accessed the wide array of technology that is available.
-Age, socioeconomic status, or simply refusal to join the digital world, can all cause disconnect with the necessity of digital citizenship.
+Age, socioeconomic status, or simply refusal to join the digital world, can all cause a disconnect with the necessity of digital citizenship.
 Individuals who embrace technology use should be introduced to the 9 Themes of Digital Citizenship.
 According to Ribble (2007), “Digital citizenship can be defined as the norms of appropriate, responsible behavior with regard to technology use”.